Collins-Omariba/Lameck-Farmland-Solutions/README.md

 ## Lameck-Farmland-Solutions

-A sleek and SEO optimized website developed using Javascript , HTML , CSS , Bootstrap and Jquery.
+A sleek website developed using Javascript , HTML , CSS , Bootstrap and Jquery.

 ## Use
 Developed for a client who provides ploughing, planting, spraying and harrowing services to farmers in Kenya.